hurryabit/hurryabit.github.io/_posts/2021-11-29-gedankenexperiment.md

 # last_modified_at:
 ---

-**tl;dr.** I'm describing a gedankenexperiment that hopefully helps to convince people to get vaccinated against COVID-19 despite all the uncertainties surrounding the topic.
+**tl;dr.** I'm describing a thought experiment that hopefully helps to convince people to get vaccinated despite feeling uncertain about some aspects of COVID-19.

 ## Motivation